illus0r/shdr/README.md

 # FFT

-Initialize it.
-Pass a length of frequency bands you want to analyse:
+Initialize it:

 ```
+let numberOfBands = 32
-let fft = new FFT(32)
+let fft = new FFT(numberOfBands)
 ```

 And then each frame do